-Our school provides for those with Social, Emotional Mental Health (SEMH), as well as other needs or diagnoses, including mental health, ADHD, ASD, ADD, and other difficulties.
-Most of our children are referred to us and funded through the local authorities.
-Our age range may vary depending on specific cases; however most of our pupils will range between 11 and 18 years of age.
+Our school provides for those with Social, Emotional & Mental Health SEMH, Most of our children are referred to us and funded through the local authorities.
+Our age range may vary depending on specific cases; however most of our pupils will range between 10-18 years of age.
 Some of our children will have a Statement of Special Educational Needs or an Education Health Care Plan.
 Others may be undergoing assessment.
-Emphasis in the school is thus on the development of community values, i.e. a caring and considerate attitude to others, good manners, self-discipline, service to the community and the pursuit of excellence.
-All this, of course, has a direct bearing on our curriculum design.
+Pupils enter our school via two routes, internal which are via our own care homes or external which are from Local Authorities